top of page

 Amount of Funds

-Initial grant up to $500; further funding depends on the project’s outcome and plans for sustainability and ongoing success.
-Unused funds must be returned to Floretum after one year, unless approved for a continuing project.
+The grant will be up to $1000.
+Unused funds must be returned to Floretum Garden Club at the end of the school year, unless approved for a continuing project.

 Reporting

-The Grant recipients must submit a report following the project.
-This should include details about students, teachers, parents, administrators, and community partners involved and objectives achieved (or not achieved).
+The Grant recipients must submit a written report by the end of the current school year.
+This could include details about students, teachers, parents, administrators, and community partners involved and objectives achieved (or not achieved).
 We encourage stories and photos, which will not be made public without permission.

-Any Edmonds School District administrator, teacher, or designated representative.
+Any Edmonds School District elementary school administrator, teacher, or designated representative.
 A school administrator must sign off on the project.
 Schools with existing gardens may also apply.

 Grants for teachers